 So there you have it.
 I hate the hype but the Leica Q actually seems to be a decent little shooter.
 In fact, I’d go so far as to say it’s not horrible at all.

-Many thanks to the guys at Downtown Camera for letting me shoot the Leica Q hands on video in the store today.
+Many thanks to the guys at Downtown Camera in Toronto for letting me go hands on with the Leica Q in the store today.
 If you’re in Canada they’re a great place to shop for Leica and any other brand of camera.
 These guys care about the gear they’re selling and they’re in it for the long haul.
 Click the banner below to visit their site!

 What’s your take on the Leica Q hands on video?
 Are you excited by the Leica Q or is it just another over-priced Leica that nobody can afford?
 Post your ideas in the comments below and keep the conversation going!